thegitplant/CSS-Hamburger-Menu/README.md

 ### Choosing different styles:

-You can change the look of the menu easily, have a look at master.scss in the SCSS directory and then compile it.
+You can change the look of the menu easily, \
+ have a look at master.scss in the SCSS directory and then compile it.

-## FAQ:

-### Do I need to credit this?
-→ No, the project is licensed under the unlicense.
+### Default and custom desktop layout:

+To disable the default desktop layout comment this from master.scss and then compile:

+    @use "./nav_desktop";

 ### I can't compile SCSS what should I do?
 → Use the CSS directory with the all the setups \
   then link to one of the stylesheets in there.

 ### Why should I use this?

 → It's quick and easy, requires the bare minimum of effort to set up.

 Also see master.scss in the scss directory.